ukataria/Bitcamp2025/README.md

 # CapitalClarity

 Created for Bitcamp 2025 (https://bit.camp), CapitalClarity is an innovative React Native application designed to help users improve their financial habits by leveraging artificial intelligence.
 With the growing complexity of managing personal finances and maintaining disciplined spending, we recognized the need for a tool that not only tracks transactions but also proactively guides users toward better financial decisions.
-Smart Finance provides real-time personalized insights, tips, warnings, and achievements based on the user's transaction history.
+CapitalClarity provides real-time personalized insights, tips, warnings, and achievements based on the user's transaction history.

 ## Inspiration